Non-Contradiction/JuliaCall/README.md

 If you encounter some issues which crash `R` or `RStudio`, then you may have met segfault errors.
 I am very sorry for this and will try my best to remove errors like that.
-It will be much appreciated if you can - download the source of `JuliaCall` from Github, - open `JuliaCall.Rproj` in your RStudio or open `R` from the directory where you download the source of `JuliaCall`, - run `devtools::check()` to see the result of `R CMD check` for `JuliaCall` on your machine, - and paste the result to the issue report.
+It is much appreciated if you can - download the source of `JuliaCall` from Github, - open `JuliaCall.Rproj` in your RStudio or open `R` from the directory where you download the source of `JuliaCall`, - run `devtools::check()` to see the result of `R CMD check` for `JuliaCall` on your machine, - and paste the result to the issue report.

-## Other interfaces between R and Julia
+## Other Interfaces Between R and Julia

   - [`RCall.jl`](https://github.com/JuliaInterop/RCall.jl) is a `Julia`
     package which embeds `R` in `Julia`. `JuliaCall` is inspired by